Read here the foreword to a forthcoming work by Sagittarius: the relationship between astrology and genetics, two parallel disciplines.

 The description in the website (Placidus House System) reads (as of today, 29 October 2024):

-If the reader went over the first two examples already, they’ll notice that the only feature in err here is to have first presented the method as a “time proportional” method (later, in pertinent part, describes its mechanism of action quite accurately, although it could have cared to elaborate a bit further).
+If the reader went over the first two examples already, they’ll notice that the only feature in err here is to have first presented the method as a “time proportional” method (later, in pertinent part, describes its mechanism of action quite accurately, although it could have elaborated a bit further).

-It is one of the reasons why so many people think of Placidus houses as being equal in time size.
+This is one of the reasons why many think of Placidus houses as being equal in time size.
 They are not.
-Although I understand perfectly why we would name it as such (proportional), I’d rather not call it a planetary or seasonal hour method [3], but as a timekeeping method, reason for which any Placidus-measured cuspal degree will necessarily appear in the subsequent house cusp exactly two seasonal hours (of that degree) later, and so on.
-That is, it would be better to conceive seasonal hours as a consequence of the method, rather than vice versa, I would say, *in order to avoid the common confusion according to which Placidus measured houses have the same time size* (they do not).
+Although we understand perfectly why we would regard it as such (proportional), and elsewhere as the method of planetary hours [3], we’d rather call it the unequal times or seasonal times method of house division, or the timekeeping method of house division, or the sun times method of house division, reason for which any Placidus-measured cuspal degree will necessarily appear in the subsequent house cusp exactly two unequal or seasonal hours of that degree only (which represents a specific date or solar footprint) later.
+Because unequal seasonal hours (axial tilt) are the consequence of the method, it may help regarding the method as the relative times method also, that is, so as to avoid the common confusion according to which Placidus measured houses have the same time size (they do not).

-In a Placidean measurement, each sixth of the diurnal arc represents the path travelled by a different zodiacal degree (as said before).
-Therefore, each length of time constitutes one, two, three, four, or five sixths of the time that would have elapsed since the sun’s rise if it had occupied that different degree of the ecliptic at said portion of the local horizon.
-When we measure the houses of an astrograph, the sun does not occupy all the degrees simultaneously, but *these bear with them the time established by the sun the first time it rose or dawned with them during the year and so continue to “behave” in the same way*.
+In a Placidian measurement, each sixth of the diurnal arc (or third of the diurnal semiarc) represents the path travelled by a different zodiacal degree (as said before).
+Therefore, each length of time constitutes one, two, three, four, or five sixths of the time that would have elapsed since the sun’s rise if it had occupied that different degree of the ecliptic.
+When we measure the houses of an astrograph, the sun does not occupy all the degrees simultaneously, but these bear with them the time established by the sun the first time it rose or dawned with them during the year and so continue to behave in the same way.
 We thus measure the time of all simultaneously and uninterruptedly in order to determine the house cusps as accurately as possible.
-Such measurement, however, *is not trigonometric, but physical.*
+Such measurement, however, is not trigonometric, but physical.

-Alcabitius and Koch, for their part, are both methods of convenience only, that is, two different ways of abbreviating the Placidean exercise, so as not to bother with measuring the ascensional times of the intermediate cuspal degrees, which is why both methods assign to these a third of the amount of time of the only degree they measure: ASC, in the case of Alcabitius, and MC, in the case of Koch.
+Alcabitius and Koch, for their part, are both methods of convenience only, that is, two different ways of abbreviating the Placidian exercise, so as not to bother with measuring the ascensional times of the intermediate cuspal degrees, which is why both methods assign to these a third of the amount of time of the only degree they measure: ASC, in the case of Alcabitius, and MC, in the case of Koch.
 Therefore, while Koch- and Alcabitius-measured houses have the same time size, Placidus-measured houses do not.
 They are relative.
+It is not, then, a time proportional method as much as a timekeeping or relative times method.

 FOURTH | Seasoned practitioner